-Born in Spain in 1986, Rafael Nadal began playing tennis at age three and turned pro at 15.
-Known as the "King of Clay" for his skill playing on clay courts, as well as his topspin-heavy shots and tenacity, Nadal has won a record 11 French Open singles titles and 17 Grand Slam titles.
+Rafael Nadal began playing tennis at age three and turned pro at 15.
+Known as the "King of Clay" for his skill playing on clay courts, as well as his topspin-heavy shots and tenacity, Nadal has won a record 12 French Open singles titles and ranks second all-time in the men's game with 18 Grand Slam titles.

 Tennis Career: Grand Slams and Other Wins

 Despite enduring shoulder and foot injuries, Nadal won his second straight French Open and added four more titles in 2006.
 The following year, he won again at Roland Garros and took home five other titles.
 Nadal poured it on in 2008, winning the French Open again, in addition to winning Wimbledon — where he beat rival Roger Federer in the longest final in Wimbledon history — as well as taking home the gold medal at the Beijing Olympics.
 After Wimbledon, Nadal's winning streak stood at a career-best 32 matches.